CloudRiRi15/aws-bootcamp-cruddur-2023/journal/week0.md

 **to insert budget image as proof of work done**

 ### Set a Billing Alarm

+For the task of creating a billing I chose to use the AWS CLI.Inorder for you to create a billing alarm you will need to firstly  I followed the following steps to achieve this

+Step 1

+Create an SNS Topic

 **to insert billing image as proof of work done**

 ### Using CloudShell